hpincket/csv-writer.js/README.md

 ##Testing

 So have you tested this?
 Hell yes! csv-writer.js is aggressively tested against papa-paser.js and with hellish data.
+Got tabs? quotes? newlines? line feeds? even backspaces?
+No problem.
 Check out our testing oracles if you're curious.

 ##Alternatives